-Additionally, greater service increased the likelihood of customer advocacy.
+Additionally, a better service increased the likelihood of customer advocacy.

 The core of customer journey analytics is the ability to gather, visualize and analyze data.
 It’s good to rely on an analytics platform that lets you examine what people do on your website, both on desktop or mobile, and inside your app.
 This piece of software should manage the process of saving and combining data from multiple channels and touchpoints.

-Presenting data in the right manner is essential for measuring the customer journey.
-Analytics platforms offer numerous reports, including custom ones, to display information in the desired way.
-Here dashboards are a must.
-They give you a proper view of your website’s performance and allow you to share your insights with all stakeholders.
+Presenting data in the right manner is essential for assessing customer journeys.
+Analytics platforms offer numerous reports, including custom ones, to display information in a desired way.
+Here, creating a dashboard can give you a proper view of your website’s performance and allow you to share insights with all stakeholders.

-Some platforms also provide integrations with data visualization tools, be it Tableau or Power BI, to advance and speed your analytics processes.
+Some platforms also provide integrations with data visualization tools, such as Tableau or Power BI, to advance and speed your analytics processes.

-A great tool that supports the journey analytics is a customer data platform (CDP).
-By assigning unique IDs to your website and app users and applying multiple data sources, such as CRMs, analytics, and transactional systems, the platform builds detailed single customer views (SCV).
+A customer data platform (CDP) is a great tool that supports customer journey analytics.
+By assigning unique IDs to your website and app users and applying multiple data sources, such as CRMs, analytics, and transactional systems, the platform builds detailed single customer views (SCVs).